Is Love, Victor The Anti-Euphoria? Here Is The Answer

 But, no, the topic at hand is classic Nickelodeon sitcoms.
 “I used to love Drake and Josh,” Cimino admitted.
 “I. Used.
 To.
 Love.
 Drake & Josh.”

 Love, Victor, which was originally developed for Disney+, isn’t exactly as PG-soft as Cimino’s old-school fave.
-There are no slapstick hijinks to be found in the dramedy, which premieres June 17, and problems aren’t solved after 23 minutes of easy, breezy television.
+There are no slapstick hijinks to be found in the Hulu dramedy, which premieres June 17, and problems aren’t solved after 23 minutes of easy, breezy television.
 Yet, the series — based on the world established in 2018’s Love, Simon — also isn’t as graphic as the current pillars of teen TV, Netflix's 13 Reasons Why and HBO's Euphoria.
 Instead, Love, Victor offers a brand-new slice of teenage life — while never making the journey of its hero, Cimino’s Victor Salazar, too syrupy sweet to actually enjoy.

 Advertisement